Building a Secure Attachment Bond with Your Baby

 Finding ways to calm yourself in stressful times

 Since babies can't communicate verbally, they are especially attuned to signs of anxiety or stress.
 Babies need outside help to calm down.
-But an anxious caregiver can actually add to the baby's stress, making him or her harder to soothe.
-If possible, when you are feeling stressed, try to find ways to calm down before you interact with your baby.
+But an anxious caregiver can actually add to the baby's stress, making them harder to soothe.
+When you are feeling stressed, try to find ways to calm down before you interact with your baby.

 Take a deep breath.
-This may mean letting your baby cry a minute longer so that you can take a deep breath before picking your baby up and trying to soothe him or her.
+This may mean letting your baby cry a minute longer so that you can take a deep breath before picking your baby up and trying to soothe them.

 Team up.
 Don’t think you have to do it all yourself.
 Try to enlist the help of your spouse, friends, family members, or a babysitter to help hold or care for your baby during fussy times of the day.